beleon/mimime/README.md

 # mimime
-A meme minimization as a service.
+Meme minimization as a service.